 Hide an API Role

-You can hide a role by clicking the hide icon in its column header.
-See Show, hide, and rearrange table columns in the Customizing the Security Manager interface for more information about managing columns.
+In version 11.1 and earlier, you can hide a role by clicking the hide icon in its column header.
+Show, hide, and rearrange table columns in the Customizing the interface article for more information about managing columns.

 Clone an API Role